zamazan4ik/awesome-pgo/article/article.md

 #### Applying PGO for multilingua software

-TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. ast-grep as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
+TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. `ast-grep` as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
 Seems like `tree-sitter` is the issue since it's not optimized with PGO via `cargo-pgo`.
 It's the case where C++ + Rust PGO is involved. `ada-url` for Rust is also a good example.
 TODO: Mention ugly https://docs.rs/cc/latest/cc/ when building Rust apps with C++ libraries (inevitable evil)

+Building software that consists of multiple programming languages was always a problem.
+Passing values from one programming language to another, writing or generating endless amount of bindings, setuping all required toolchains for eash language, dealing with bugs in each language/toolchain, developing a proper build pipeline in your favourite build system - and I can continue this list of horrible things.
+That's why we all like write software in one language, and if there is a need to use multiple - we try to separate them in a more strict way (like (micro)service approach).

+Unfortunately, it's not possible in all cases to avoid such problems, and we still need to do all the things above in many situtations.
+When we try to apply PGO for such projects, we meet additional amount of problems.

+Right no there is no a build system that can *automatically* enable building with PGO all dependencies in different languages - we will discuss reasons for that a bit later.
+Instead, you will need to pass all required compiler flags for each programming language and this experience can be a bit tricky sometimes.
+At first, you need to figure out that an application consists of multiple languages.
+Because when you perform a build, usually there is no an indication like "Hey!
+In your Rust application there is a bunch of C and C++ dependencies too.
+Don't forget to pass PGO flags to them too.
+Cheers mate!" - you need to guess on your own.
+Good indicators to check: requirements to install a C/C++/whatever_lang compiler additionally to the main language of your software.
+Also, during the build I check with my eyes the executed process in `btop`/`htop` and if I see usually unexpected things like `cc`/`gcc`/`clang` - I start to dig deeper into the build scripts.
+If you think that it's obvious - nope, it isn't, especially if we are talking about huge software with dozens of dependencies like ClickHouse.
+When I tried to optimize [ast-grep](https://github.com/ast-grep/ast-grep/discussions/738#discussion-5899721) with PGO, at the beginning I was wondered why PGO didn't help for performance in such so suitable for PGO case.
+Only a bit later I found that there is [tree-sitter](https://github.com/tree-sitter/tree-sitter) C library as a dependency in `ast-grep`, and this library is responsible for parsing routines so at first I need to apply PGO on it to improve the `ast-grep` performance.
+Another similar example - Rust [bindings](https://github.com/ada-url/rust/issues/61#issue-2190406874) for `ada-url`.
+But here the situation was obvious enough since it's the binding project - I knew from the beginning that I need to resolve cross-language PGO question.
+So, usually, you need to play somehow with `CC`/`CXX` flags (via environment variables or directly in the build scripts) to resolve the issue.

-#### System libraries
+#### Third-party and system libraries

 One interesting issue is when your application is linked with provided by third-party vendors libraries.
 Here I mean system libraries from a distribution repository, prebuilt proprietary binaries from a vendor, etc. When you use such libraries, in general there is no way to apply PGO optimization on it since they are already prebuilt by someone else.
 With huge chances third party builders don't use any PGO-related optimization since at least they don't know your target workload (and because they are busy with other stuff).